Talk to Shari on Whatsapp

 But there was one place where none of this applied: her Sicilian grandmother’s kitchen.

 In that kitchen, there were no corrections.
 No rules, no expectations of conformity.
-When something didn’t work - a pasta machine designed only for right-handed use - it was simply set aside.
+When something didn’t work, a pasta machine designed only for right-handed use, it was simply set aside.
 Her grandmother taught her instead to roll the dough by hand.

-It was a place of quiet acceptance, of instinct and patience.
+It was a place of quiet acceptance, instinct and patience.
 And it is here that Grazia’s relationship with cooking began, not as technique, but as belonging.

 Something good, as she says, came out of that “left-handed curse.”